 I also noticed several branches that had tears on them, indicating previous branch failure.
 This weighed heavily in my decision to recommend tree removal.
 The final recommendation would have been completely different if the customer had said, “My kids use to use this playground but they are getting older and haven’t played on it in years.”

-Below is a chart to help determine a tree’s risk that has been borrowed from the International Society of Arboriculture (ISA) in their Tree Risk Assessment Qualification program for which DeVos Tree Care is certified in.
+Below is a chart to help determine a tree’s risk that has been borrowed from the International Society of Arboriculture (ISA) in their Tree Risk Assessment Qualification program for which we are certified in.

 ISA Risk Rating Matrix